lenoraporter/ember-data-notes/README.md

 14. Who hates Ember Data?
 What are they saying?
 15. Who loves Ember Data?
 What are they saying?
 16. Can I explain Ember Data to my mom?
+17. What are some real world examples of using Ember Data in the wild?
+18. What are a few best practices we should all live by while using Ember Data?

 Let's start with Ember Data's README.
 I hate reading btw but here we go 😩.
 I will include my "dumb" thoughts and questions as well.